movementlabsxyz/MIP/MIP/mip-34/README.md

 > [!NOTE]
 > Until a better definition arises we consider _**confirmation**_ to be defined as _L2-finality_ (i.e. _L2-confirmation_).

+**L2-confirmation**.
+FFS aims to _confirm_ the validity of each produced L2-block, at every L2-block height.
+> [!IMPORTANT]
+> If we confirm each successor block before adding it to the (confirmed) L2-chain, there cannot be any fork, except if the sequencer would provide equivocating sequencer-batches for a given height AND there is a sufficiently strong Byzantine attack on the confirmation process.

 If the validators can attest blocks quickly and make their attestations available to third-parties, we have a fast confirmation mechanism supported by crypto-econonimic security, the  level of which depends on what is at stake for the confirmation of a block.